getodk/docs/odkx-src/sync-endpoint-cloud-setup.rst

   .. image:: /img/setup-azure/azure11.png
    :width: 600

-  Once a user has been created in the admin interface, this is the login screen that the user will use to log in and access their data.

   .. note::
     If you are unable to log in, you may need to take the docker stack down and bring it back up again.
 That can be done with the following commands below: